 Pressure regulator failure

-It’s important to realise that not all plumbing is equipped with a pressure regulator, but if you are having fluctuations between low and high pressure, then this is a clear sign that the pressure regulator is failing.
+It’s important to realize that not all plumbing is equipped with a pressure regulator, but if you are having fluctuations between low and high pressure, then this is a clear sign that the pressure regulator is failing.

 Again, if you are having huge fluctuations in water pressure then it’s always best to contact your local plumber ASAP to ensure that you don’t make the problem worse for you and your family.